NodeDC/nodedc.github.com/events/_posts/2012-01-27-february-meetup.md

 title: February meetup
 rsvp_url: http://www.meetup.com/node-dc/events/49905452/
 ---
 The February NodeDC meetup will be on **Monday, February 20 starting at 7:00 pm** at [Stetson's Bar and Grill](http://nodedc.github.com/) at the intersection of 16th and U streets.
+So far we have one speaker:

+- [Jafar Amjad](https://twitter.com/#!/jafaramjad) will present on making a Node.js multplayer site, specifically one that uses a low amount of bandwidth per player and features lasers, gravity, and walk cycles via animated gif's.
+Check out his [early beta version](http://jaf.ar.com) for a preview.

-We're looking for volunteers to give 5 minute lightning talks on topics relating to [node.js](http://nodejs.org/).
+We're looking for more volunteers to give 5 minute lightning talks on topics relating to [node.js](http://nodejs.org/).
 If you'd like to share a recent project you've built on node, code, or anything else, send a message to [@nodedc](https://twitter.com/#!/nodedc) and we'll add you to the lineup.

 The monthly NodeDC meetups bring together developers to talk about node.js and are a great opportunity to meet other developers, learn more about node, and see some examples of how people are using it.
 Everyone is welcome.
 Stetson's is a 21+ venue, but if you're underage and want to attend, reach out to [Bonnie](mailto:bonnie@mapbox.com) and she'll try to get you in.